eurekasfray/particle/doc/sketch.md

 ## Token

+* A *lexeme* is a unit of characters that is collected during the lexical analysis phase.

 * A *token* is a structure that represents a lexeme.
 A token provides the translator with basic information about its lexeme.

 * The information a token provides shall include the following: lexeme, type, int value, and string value.